KhazadDutz/ToDoList/README.md

-Este projeto tem como função aplicar meus conhecimentos com as seguintes técnologias:
+This project aims to apply my knowledge using the following technologies:
 - React.js;
 - Node.js;
 - Express;
 - MySQL;

-Para visualizar o projeto siga o passo-a-passo a seguir:
+To view the project, follow the step-by-step instructions below:

-- Faça o clone deste repositório: git clone git@github.com:KhazadDutz/ToDoList.git ;
+- Clone this repository: git clone git@github.com:KhazadDutz/ToDoList.git ;
-- Entre na pasta do projeto: cd ToDoList ;
+- Navigate to the project folder: cd ToDoList ;
-- Entre na pasta do backend e instale as dependências: cd backEnd && npm install ;
+- Go into the backend folder and install the dependencies: cd backEnd && npm install ;
-- Inicie o servidor: npm start ;
+- Start the server: npm start ;
-- Abra outra aba do seu terminal;
+- Open another tab in your terminal;
-- Entre novamente na pasta do projeto: cd ToDoList (coloque o caminho onde você clonou o projeto);
+- Navigate to the project folder again: cd ToDoList (put the path where you cloned the project);
-- Entre na pasta frontEnd e instale as dependências: cd frontEnd && npm install ;
+- Go into the frontend folder and install the dependencies: cd frontEnd && npm install ;
-- Inicie o App: npm start ;
+- Start the App: npm start ;
-- No navegador crie, leia, edite e delete suas tarefas!
+- In your browser, create, read, edit, and delete your tasks!